 Photo courtesy of Coconuts

 In Quezon City, I’ve stumbled upon an impressive interactive social history museum, the Quezon City Experience (or QCX for short).
-The photos which surfaced online during the launching last year didn’t justified it.
+The photos which surfaced online during the launching last year didn’t justify it.
 I’ve been to different museums around the world and I must say, this is one of the best ones I’ve seen that’s worth visiting.

 The entrance doesn’t come with a hefty price compared to other museums.
 Besides, learning shouldn’t be expensive and must be accessible to any person wanting to do so.
 We were lucky because when we went there, it was still free because it was quite new.
-Now, there’s an entrance fee but don’t worry it’s cheap.
+Now, there’s an entrance fees but don’t worry it’s cheap.

 The entrance fee are as follows: Students with ID (Php80), Quezon City resident (Php100 and must present valid ID with address), and Non-Quezon City resident (Php150).
 They also give discounts for Group of 50 (20% discount), Group of 50 students (30% discount), Family of five members (20% discount) and Senior Citizens/Persons with Disability/Solo Parent (20% discount).
 Children 6 years and below are free of charge.

 The museum tour will take about an hour or so.
 Boring?
 Definitely not!
 It’s fun because you don’t simply just look at displays or listen to what the guide will tell you but you’ll also participate.
 You’ll be a kid at heart during the entire time and go down the memory lane.
-Each stories will enthrall you and make you listen the entire time.
+Each story will enthrall you and make you listen the entire time.
 The things you’ll see there are picture worthy but don’t simply just take photos and learn a thing or two from the experience.

-QCX have different sections inside the museum and before starting the tour, the museum guide led us to a small cinema where you’ll watch a short introduction.
+QCX has different sections inside the museum and before starting the tour, the museum guide led us to a small cinema where you’ll watch a short introduction.
 The guide assigned to us was quite good as he was eloquent and he has a lot of interesting stories that will pique your interest.
 Afterwards, he led us to another building where the first part is called the Pylon Gallery which has the entire wall with a drawing of the Quezon City landscape.

 Quezon on a Hill